Roma, Sinti survivors remember victims of genocide at Auschwitz | DW | 02.08.2020

 Sinti are a Romani group living in Germany and across central Europe.
 Under Adolf Hitler, Nazi Germany launched an extermination campaign against Romani peoples, killing an estimated 500,000 of them.

 Around 20,000 were killed in Auschwitz alone, including thousands gassed in a single night on August 2, 1944.
-This date has been selected as a day of remembrance for Romani victims by the European Parliament in 2015.
+This date was selected as a day of remembrance for Romani victims by the European Parliament in 2015.

 Read more: My Europe: Xenophobia, nationalism can only be defeated together